striblab/20170510-drug_prices/Readme.md

 Visual look at how drug prices have increased or decreased.
 Created by [Frey Hargarten](https://github.com/jeffhargarten).

+## Data

+Data provided by ?? and can be found in `builds/development/data/_raw`.

+### Processing

+In order to process the data and get to the form that is used in the visual piece:

+1. Convert to CSV: `in2csv --sheet="Data" builds/development/data/_raw/Medicare_Drug_Spending_PartD_All_Drugs_YTD_2015_12_06_2016.xlsx | tail -n +4 > builds/development/data/drug-spending.csv`
+1. Parse and compress: `node builds/development/data/drug-spending-process.js`
+    * This will output: `builds/development/data/drug-spending.json`

 ## Development

 Most commands are assumed to be on the command line (Terminal on a Mac).